-- Guideline-Mining-Model mining conditions; - Guideline-Resource activity mining-Model water conditions for coal mines in the Fitzroy basin; - Eligibility criteria and standard conditions-Petroleum exploration activities; - Eligibility criteria and standard conditions-Petroleum pipeline activities; and - Eligibility criteria and standard conditions-Geothermal exploration activities.
+- Guideline-Mining-Model mining conditions - Guideline-Resource activity mining-Model water conditions for coal mines in the Fitzroy basin.

-1 See the EHP publication 'Guideline - The environmental impact statement process under the Environmental Protection Act 1994.
+1 See the EHP publication Guideline - The environmental impact statement process under the Environmental Protection Act 1994.

-2 Accredited process for controlled actions under Commonwealth legislation
+2 Accredited process for controlled actions under Commonwealth2 legislation

-The project is a 'controlled action' under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), which requires assessment by an EIS process accredited under the environmental assessment Bilateral Agreement (section 45 of the EPBC Act).
+The project is a 'controlled action' under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), which requires assessment by an EIS process accredited under the Bilateral Agreement (section 45 of the EPBC Act).
 As such, the EIS must address the 'controlling provisions' and all matters relating to them.
 The controlling provisions for the project, with regard to its potential impacts on matters of national environmental significance (MNES) are:

-- sections 18 and 18A of the EPBC Act (listed threatened species and communities); and - sections 24D and 24E of the EPBC Act (water resources).
+- sections 12 and 15A of the EPBC Act (World Heritage properties) - sections 15B and 15C of the EPBC Act (National Heritage places) - sections 18 and 18A of the EPBC Act (listed threatened species and communities) - sections 20 and 20A of the EPBC Act (listed migratory species) - sections 24B and 24C of the EPBC Act (Great Barrier Reef Marine Park).

-The EIS will be prepared pursuant to the bilateral agreement between the Commonwealth and Queensland governments for the purposes of the Commonwealth Government's assessment under part 8 of the EPBC Act.
+The EIS would be prepared pursuant to the bilateral agreement between the Australian and Queensland governments for the purposes of the Australian Government's assessment under part 8 of the EPBC Act.